 The table below shows different ways on how you can use revenue, gross profit, operating profit, and net profit data to perform a business analysis.
 Knowing where and how to look at income statement data can help you make better business decisions and understand how the business operates.

 Read our guide on what bookkeeping is and what a bookkeeper does to learn about how a bookkeeper maintains your accounting records.

 Frequently Asked Questions (FAQs)

-While both are important, net profit gives a more accurate picture of a company’s financial position because it takes into account all the expenses incurred to generate the revenue.
+While both are important, net profit gives a more accurate picture of a company’s financial performance because it takes into account all the expenses incurred to generate the revenue.

 No, this would mean that you have a negative COGS or operating expenses.
 Profit is always lower than revenue because expenses are always positive.

-Revenue is the total income amount that is generated by the sales of goods or services while profit is the amount of income that remains after accounting for all additional income streams, operating costs, and expenses.
+Revenue is the total earnings generated by the sales of goods or services while profit is the amount of revenue that remains after accounting for all additional income streams, operating costs, and expenses.
 Understanding how both revenue and profit affect your business is key to its success.